Rominou34/oggys-curse/readme.md

 Each mouse eaten gives you 1 point.

-Each bullet / spell taken makes you lose 1 HP.
+Each bullet / spell taken makes you lose 1 HP (2 HP if it is one from your witch).

 Every 5 mice eaten you gain back 1 HP.